 Answers are expected to show a reasonably developed understanding of the chosen poem and focus on the violence it contains.
 Gooseberry Season focuses on the death by drowning of an unnamed man at the hands of people on whom he has billeted himself and who outstays his welcome.
 Despite the murder, or perhaps because of it, there is an element of black humour in the poem.
-The mysterious appearance of the victim, who, curiously, locked his dog in the coal bunker before leaving home; his behaviour in his hosts' house; the manner of his dispatching; the ransacking of his pockets; and being dragged like a mattress across a meadow: all add to the humour of the poem.
-There is an attempt to provide a motive for the murder in verses three and four, but, as with the motive for violence in Hitcher, this might seem rather flimsy.
+The mysterious appearance of the victim, who, curiously enough, locked his dog in the coal bunker before leaving home; his behaviour in his hosts' house; the manner of his dispatching; the ransacking of his pockets; and being dragged like a mattress across a meadow: all add to the humour of the poem.
+There is an attempt to provide a motive for the murder in verses three and four.
 The tone of the poem is conversational, and the poem seems to begin at some point inside this conversation.
 The last verse, also humorous, links to the poem's opening three words.
 The violence in Hitcher seems to arise from the narrator's dissatisfaction with life, is crude, and baldly reported: "I let him have it".
 The odd details, such the attack taking place "on the top road out of Harrogate" and the ambiguous "The outlook for the day was moderate to fair" again provide touches of black humour.
-The humour, perhaps, makes the violence more disturbing.
-Basic responses will make some relevant comments on the chosen poem, with some textual reference.
+Basic responses will make brief comment on the chosen poem.
 They will move through the bands as personal engagement and textual support become more developed.
-The best will explore, with skill and insight, exactly how Armitage's writing makes the poem disturbing.
+The best will offer comment on some aspect of Armitage's language.